© Crown copyright 2020

 Think about your new daily routine.
 Life is changing for us all for a while and you will have experienced some disruption to your normal routine.
 Think about how you can adapt and create positive new routines – try to engage in useful activities (such as cleaning, cooking or exercise) or meaningful activities (such as reading or being in touch with friends).
 You might find it helpful to write a plan for your day or week.

 Consider how to connect with others.
 Maintaining relationships with people you trust is important for your mental wellbeing.
-You can now meet outdoors (in private gardens or other private outdoor spaces) in groups of up to 6 provided you keep 2 metres (3 steps) apart from people outside of your household.
+You can meet indoors or outdoors in groups of up to 6.
 If you can’t meet in person, think about how you can stay in touch with friends and family via telephone, video calls or social media instead – whether it’s people you normally see often or connecting with old friends.

 Help and support others.
 Think about how you could help those around you – it could make a big difference to them and can make you feel better too.
 It is important to listen to and accept other people’s concerns, worries or behaviours.
 Could you message a friend or family member nearby?
 Are there community groups that you could join to support others locally?
 Remember it’s important to do this in line with guidance on COVID-19 to keep yourself and everyone safe.